matwilso/object_collections/README.md

   - `viz.py` - Code for visualizing MDNs, rollouts, etc.  Some gems, but overall not that happy with this code.

 ## Notes
-- I call the Autoencoder model VAE in the code, sry
+- I call the Autoencoder model VAE in the code, sorry for any confusions this causes
 - I parse all CMD line args into a dictionary called FLAGS which gets passed everywhere.
 - Some of the rewards processing is pretty hacky, so sorry about that.